Kpvernon/kpvernon.github.io/Diagram.md

     H-->V[\Go back down the stairs.\]
     V-->B
     H-->I[\Reach for the blue door.\]
-    I-->K[You see a fractured mirrior with what appears to be blood dripping down the cracks.]
+    I-->K[You see a fractured mirror with what appears to be blood dripping down the cracks.]
     K-->Y[\Slowly back out the room\]
     Y-->H
     K-->L[\Convince yourself it is ketchup and go check it out.\] L-->M[You get an intrusive thought to play Bloody Mary.]
     M-->N[\Play.\]
-    N-->P[''bloody mary <br>Bloody Mary <br> BLOODY MARY''] P-->Q[Bloody Mary slowly fades into the mirrior.
+    N-->P[''bloody mary <br>Bloody Mary <br> BLOODY MARY''] P-->Q[Bloody Mary slowly fades into the mirror.
 The fractures spliting her.
-Cauing the illusion of many haunted eyes staring back.
+Causing the illusion of many haunted eyes staring back.
 She opens her mouth to talk.]
     Q-->R[\Run Out!\]
     R-->H
     Q-->S[\Listen.\]
     S-->T[Bloody Mary laughs.
-You are traped in her trace as she points and laughs at you.
-Mocking you for your insicurities.]
+You are trapped in her trance as she points and laughs at you.
+Mocking you for your insecurities.]
-    T-->U{{You died by Visious Mockery.}}
+    T-->U{{You died by Vicious Mockery.}}
     M-->O[\Don't play.\]
     O-->Y

     H-->J[\Open the red door.
 And enter.\]
-    J-->Z[Clothes are sprawed out all over the bed.
-You look into the corner and see a reading nook with a comfortable but dusy rocking chair.]
+    J-->Z[Clothes are sprawled out all over the bed.
+You look into the corner and see a reading nook with a comfortable but dusty rocking chair.]
     Z-->A1[\Fold the laundry.
 "A messy room leads to a messy mind" <br> Mother use to say.\] A1-->D1[Almost done!
 But you realize one sock is missing.]
     D1-->E1[\Look for the missing sock!
 You will go crazy if you don't.\] E1-->G1[Your compulsion to find the missing sock drives you to insanity as you spend the rest of your life searching endlessly.]
     G1-->H1{{Your OCD has led to your demise.}}
-    D1-->F1[\Youv'e done enough!
+    D1-->F1[\You've done enough!
 It is someone elses problem now.\] F1-->I1[You take a look around the room again.]
     I1-->Z
     Z-->B1[\Rest in the rocking chair.
 Those were a lot of steep stairs!\]